PlantSystemsBiology/brdf/README.md

 ---
 <p>The primary objective of RC is to quantify the roughness parameters in the BRDF model of the leaf.
 The experimental results show that the measurement results are in good agreement with the actual results.
 The RC can be used as a tool to quantify the roughness of the blade.
 It provides the convenient tools for the accurate simulation of light distribution of leaves.
 In addition to determining the roughness of the leaf surface, the software can also extract other parameters, such as area, length, and circumference, for various objects. </p>

+## refine_grid

+refine_grid.py script is developed for fitting the BRDF model.